-- What is a basal thermometer?
+- What is a basal thermometer used for?

-- How to use a basal thermometer
+- How to take basal body temperature?

-What is a basal thermometer?
+What is a basal thermometer used for?

 You’ll need a basal thermometer if you’re doing something called basal body temperature tracking.

-The important thing to remember is that temperature tracking isn’t a reliable method of protection or a guarantee that you’ll conceive faster, at least at first.
+But first, a word of caution: temperature tracking isn’t a reliable method of protection or a guarantee that you’ll conceive faster, at least at first.

 Your BBT doesn’t tell you anything until after you’ve ovulated, and you have the highest chance of getting pregnant if you have unprotected sex a day or two before ovulation.

-But, if you track your temperature over a few months, you’ll have a better sense of your body’s natural rhythm, and this can be really helpful if you’re TTC.
+Overall, if you track your temperature over a few months, you’ll have a better sense of your body’s natural rhythm, and this can be really helpful if you’re TTC.

 So where exactly does the basal thermometer come in?

-How to use a basal thermometer
+How to take basal body temperature?

 You’ll need to take the reading as soon as you wake up, before you get out of bed, and at roughly the same time every day.